 Burlington is a medium-sized city located in the state of Vermont.
 With a population of 42,452 people and 11 constituent neighborhoods, Burlington is the largest community in Vermont.
-Burlington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Burlington was built prior to World War II, making it one of the older and more historic cities in the country.

 Burlington home prices are not only among the most expensive in Vermont, but Burlington real estate also consistently ranks among the most expensive in America.

 Burlington is a decidedly white-collar city, with fully 88.67% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Burlington is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Burlington who work in office and administrative support (10.93%), sales jobs (10.88%), and teaching (10.43%).

 Of important note, Burlington is also a city of artists.
 Burlington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Burlington’s character.